elfofmaxwell/another-archiver-web/README.md

 TODO:

 * Support unarchive videos and videos that are not in monitoring channels.
+DONE

 * Add breadcrumbs.

 * Dark mode.

+* rewrite frontend